 Released February 7th, 2017, the album has been streamed over 500,000 times worldwide within the first year of release (rare if not unheard of for a jazz debut without label backing), received international sales, airplay, and press, including coverage from Spotify's 'State of Jazz', JAY Z's TIDAL, Deezer's Radio Jazz & New Releases, mentions from icons Sonny Rollins & Quincy Jones Productions, NPR/WBGO, Jazz in Europe, Canada's Jazz da Gama, Argonauta (Italy) Live for Live Music (album review / video premiere), plus digital & print features in nearly every major CT publication including The Hartford Courant, The Day, New Haven Register, Connecticut Magazine, voted "Best Jazz" by the CTNow Reader's Poll, "Hartford Handsome" by Hartford Prints, and one of Connecticut Magazine's "40 Under 40".

-Mike's new single, an exciting, dynamic, modern re-imagination of The Beatles' Norwegian Wood (Live from Sofar Sounds NYC); has already surpassed 150,000 streams worldwide within the 2 months since its 9/12/17 release.
-The single is currently featured on Spotify's official 'State of Jazz' playlist.
+Mike's new single, an exciting, dynamic, modern re-imagination of The Beatles' Norwegian Wood (Live from Sofar Sounds NYC); has already surpassed 300,000 streams worldwide since its 9/12/17 release.
 Mike also curated his second official playlist for JAY-Z's TIDAL in conjunction with the release.
 Recent press includes Jazz in Europe (Netherlands), Somewhere Soul (UK), and BRIC (NYC).

 His trio's format is inspired (but not bound) by jazz icon Sonny Rollins, the pioneer of the "pianoless" saxophone trio - which is evidenced in this 2014 video featuring Rollins and Casey in conversation.